Ivo-Balbaert/The_Way_to_Jai/book/7_Scope_of_Variables.md

 global_var := 42;
 GLOBAL_CONSTANT :: 999;

-Values :: enum {
-        ONE :: 1;
-        TWO :: 2;
-        THREE :: 5;
-        // factorial(5); // Error: Invalid statement inside an enum.
-        // Only declarations, bare identifiers, and #if are supported.
-}

 main :: () {
     // local procedure scope in main block: local_main_var := 7;